Sonny Siaki made the decision to give up a life of wrestling… Somewhere along the way, he found the meaning of life.

 “At first I felt a void,” he remembers.
 “My daughter was here, though.
 And anyone who knows who I am, knows that my daughter is my life… my everything.”

-“When I was with TNA, they gave they gave me that ‘cocky Siaki’ thing because of who I was in real life.
-I was arrogant.
+“When I was with TNA, they gave me that ‘cocky Siaki’ thing because of who I was in real life… I was arrogant.
 I was cocky.
 I was selfish.
 I just wasn’t a good person at all.”

 “But ever since (his daughter) Sanaa was born, things changed.
 I’m not even close to the person I was before, so there’s no void anymore.”